nickoe/kicad-source-mirror/Documentation/development/compiling.md

 the options is enabled, it requires [ngspice][] to be available as a shared library.
 This option is disabled by default.

+## New schmatic file format ## {#sch_io_mgr_opt}

+The KICAD_USE_SCH_IO_MANAGER option is used to control if the new Eeschema I/O manager for handling schematic and symbol library I/O is enabled.
+This option is disabled by default.

+## STEP/IGES support for the 3D viewer ## {#oce_opt}

+The KICAD_USE_OCE is used for the 3D viewer plugin to support STEP and IGES 3D models.
+Build tools and plugins related to OpenCascade Community Edition (OCE) are enabled with this option.
+When enabled it requires [OCE][] to be available.
+This option is disabled by default.

 # Getting the KiCad Source Code ## {#getting_src}

 There are several ways to get the KiCad source.
 If you want to build the stable version you